 The group's adherence to a corporate standard of uniformity is almost a symbol of the manager's degree of control.

 It's ironic that 15 years after the first edition of this book was published corporate could easily be swapped with startup.

 Shanley Kane's medium collection tackles a few important subjects that I did not see covered anywhere else.
-Tools to analyze disfunction in engineering culture, 10X engineer myth, and microagressions at workplaces were all great pieces!
+Tools to analyze disfunction in engineering culture, 10X engineer myth, microagressions at workplaces and HR Antipatterns at Startups were all great pieces!
 Finally, I would recommend reading her various posts on diversity in tech and her latest venture, Model View Culture, that covers technology, culture and diversity.